-How do you ask for a pay raise?
+But, how do you ask for a pay raise?
 There are a couple of techniques that you can use to learn how to ask for a pay raise.

-Boost Your Value To The Company
+Boost Your Value to the Company

 How valuable are you to your company?
 If you were to leave today, would they have trouble replacing you?
 If you want to be able to ask for a pay raise, you have to make yourself invaluable to your company.

-You have to make your personal stock (if you were a company in and of itself) so valuable that you company could not risk losing you.
+You have to make your personal stock (if you were a company in and of itself) so valuable that your company could not risk losing you.
 That is one way how a company fights a hostile takeover.

 You need to know what other companies are paying employees that hold your job.
 Researching the current market rates for pay in your career field has never been more important, and luckily it has also never been easier to find out this information thanks to the internet.

 There are many great free websites out there that can give you a range of what jobs in your career field are earning and also tell you how much their annual pay raise typically has been.
 There are also several websites that allow you use a salary calculator on their website much like you would use a mortgage calculator or loan calculator to find out how much house or car you could afford to purchase.

 You should check out sites like the Bureau of Labor Statistics, CareerBuilder.com, Moster.com, and Salary.com to get an idea of how much others with your same job are earning.
 Knowing this information can make you a much better negotiator when it comes to finding out how to ask for a pay raise.